-A mediator no authoritative decision-making power; he or she cannot unilaterally mandate or force parties to resolve their differences and enforce the decision.
-This characteristic distinguishes the mediator from the arbitrator, who is generally empowered to make a decision for the parties on the basis of a prior agreement by the disputants or societal norms, rules, regulations, laws or contracts.
+A mediator has no authoritative decision-making power; he or she cannot unilaterally mandate or force parties to resolve their differences and enforce the decision.
+This characteristic distinguishes the mediator from the arbitrator, who is generally empowered to decide for the parties on the basis of a prior agreement by the disputants or societal norms, rules, regulations, laws, or contracts.

 The goal of the judicial or quasi-judicial process is not reconciliation or agreement between the parties, but a unilateral decision by the third party concerning which of the parties is right.

 An arbitrator examines the past and evaluates agreements that the parties have entered, violations which one has inflicted on the other and the norms concerning acquisition of rights, responsibilities, etc. which are connected with these events.
-When he has taken his standpoint on this basis, his task is finished.
+When he or she has taken his standpoint on this basis, his or her task is finished.